gynamics/zsh-usepkg/README.md

 defpkg-finis # do not miss this at the end of declarations
 ```

+- Since usepkg is declarative, that means package declarations are not processed until you run `defpkg-finis`.
+You can write any pre-loading configurations before it, at any position.
+If you need to add some post-loading configuration for a set of packages, you may create a package with `:depends` declared for it.
+- `defpkg-finis`can also be called repeatedly, although it is functional to all package declarations before, it does nothing to those packages that already loaded.
+So you may call it multiple times to control the actual evaluation time.

 ## Management

 Use command `usepkg` for package management.